dari-ah/Shifting-in-Employment/README.md

 # Covid19-Employment-Analysis
-This repository will explore how Covid 19 affect the job market.
+This repository will explore how the job market changed throughout COVID-19